Read Full Democratic Russia Memo: Salacious Steele Dossier About Trump Collusion Is Corroborated, Memo Claims

 — Daniel Dale (@ddale8) February 24, 2018

 The Democratic memo also seemed to take on right-wing talking points regarding the Russia investigation, including that the Department of Justice paid Christopher Steele to compile the dossier.
-He was not paid by the DOJ, the newly release memo shows.
+He was not paid by the DOJ, the newly released memo shows.
 The memo also noted that judges were made aware that some information for Page’s surveillance application came from Steele’s dossier, and that judges knew the full background about this dossier.

 The full Democratic memo can be read here.